 Other requirements

 You can only provide one registered office address for your company.
-As stated above, this may not be the address where you work or trade from, but the one that appears on the public record and the address to which all statutory and legal mail is sent.
+As mentioned above, this may not be the address where you work or trade from, but the one that appears on the public record and the address to which all statutory and legal mail is sent.

 What’s a service address?